mdriscollic/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Name (required).** The name of the fiscal year.
 A suggested naming convention is the term “Fiscal Year” followed by the numeric year.
 For example, Fiscal Year 2021.
 *   **Code (required).** The code must be an alpha followed by a four-digit number.
 It can be based on name and year; for example, FY2021.
 The code that you establish for your fiscal year one will determine the code structure moving forward.
 In this example, FY2021 would be followed in succession by FY2022, FY2023, etc. Adherence to this code structure is essential to the success of fiscal year rollover.
 A single FOLIO tenant may have multiple fiscal years running in parallel.
 For example, an academic library with a July 1 - June 30 fiscal year may share a tenant with a government library operating on an October 1 - September 30 fiscal year.
 The academic library may configure FYA2021 with the government library configuring FYG2021 to allow rollover at different points in the calendar year.
 *   **Acquisition units.** If you only want particular users within certain acquisition units to be able to edit the fiscal year, enter or select the Acquisition units from the drop-down list.
 You can select multiple units.
-If blank, any users with the appropriate permissions are allowed to edit the fiscal year information.
+If blank, any users with the appropriate capabilities are allowed to edit the fiscal year information.
 For more information, see [Settings > Acquisition units](../../settings/settings_acquisition_units/settings_acquisition_units/).
 *   **Period Begin Date (UTC) (required).** The date when the fiscal year begins.
 *   **Period End Date (UTC) (required).** The date when the fiscal year ends.
 *   **Description.** A description of the fiscal year.